Sglang

 Concrete scenarios for the personas Sglang actually fits — and what changes day-one when you adopt it.

-ML Engineer at a startup
+ML engineer at a startup deploying a production LLM

 Use Cases